yuyasvx/ts-treemap/README-en.md

 The comparator function conforms to the [compare function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort#Description) used in `Array.prototype.sort()`.

 You don’t have to define the compare function if the type of the key is `number`, `string` or `Date`.
-But when you construct a new TreeMap without supplying a compare function and add the first entry, an `Error` will be thrown.
+Otherwise, when you construct a new TreeMap without supplying a compare function and add the first entry, an `Error` will be thrown.

 **✅ Do:**